Constrained D-optimal Design for Paid Research Study

-{\bf Example~\ref{ex:trauma}} {\it (continued)} In this case, the response has $J=5$ categories, and there are $m=8$ distinct experimental settings determined by $d=2$ factors, {\tt severity} ($x_{i1} \in \{0, 1\}$) and {\tt dose} ($x_{i2} \in \{1,2,3,4\}$).
-For illustration purposes, we first fit the original data using the four different multinomial logit models with main-effects, each with proportional odds ({\it po}) or nonproportional odds ({\it npo}) assumptions \citep{bu2020}.
-According to the Akaike information criterion (AIC), we choose the cumulative logit model with npo for this study:
+\begin{example} Example~\ref{ex:trauma} is considered here again.
+In this case, the response has $J=5$ categories, and there are $m=8$ distinct experimental settings determined by $d=2$ factors, {\tt severity} ($x_{i1} \in \{0, 1\}$) and {\tt dose} ($x_{i2} \in \{1,2,3,4\}$).
+For illustration purposes, we first fit the original data using the four different multinomial logit models with main effects, each with proportional odds ({\it po}) or nonproportional odds ({\it npo}) assumptions \citep{bu2020}.
+According to the Akaike information criterion (AIC, \cite{AIC1973information}), we choose the cumulative logit model with npo: